washiemorey/MY-SQL-PROJECTS/README.md

 Channel Partners' Contribution: The analysis shows the most and least contributing partners to sales and transactions, helping in partner performance evaluation.
 Order Frequency Impact: The impact of multiple orders on a single day on sales is analyzed to understand sales surges.
 This SQL code essentially offers a complete view of sales data across various dimensions like customers, products, salespersons, regions, time (monthly/quarterly), and channel partners.
 The detailed analysis aids in decision-making regarding sales strategies, product focus, and partner collaboration.

+### DATA CLEANING
+This in project to showcase my data cleaning skills using SQL

+The cleaning process involved the following activities

+Removal of duplicates

+Standadizing values

+Checking on Null and blank values

+Removal of unneccesary column.

+The codes are attached above as Layoffs_datacleaning